tinacms/tina.io/content/blog/Supercharge-Your-Markdown-Blog-with-AI.md

 ## Introduction

       Are you looking to take your markdown content to the next level?
-With the power of AI this new Github but will make content suggestions right in your pull request.
-If you like the suggestions you can commit them with the click of a button, if you don't like them they can easily be ignored.
+With the power of AI, this new GitHub bot will make content suggestions right in your pull request.
+If you like the suggestions, you can commit them with the click of a button.
+If you don't like them, they can easily be ignored.
 In this blog post, we'll introduce you to the AI-driven GitHub bot that offers content suggestions, unlocking a new realm of productivity.
 Get ready to supercharge your markdown content and witness the magic of AI in action.
+      ```

 ## The Power of AI-driven Content Suggestions